The following statement explains how and when Cyjax Limited (“Cyjax”) uses your personal information.

 Requests for SARs will be acknowledged within three working days, with the final response and disclosure of information (subject to exemptions) within 30 calendar days.
 If you wish to request a SAR, please contact us at email@example.com.

-Rectifying, restricting, objecting to or erasing your personal information
+Rectifying, restricting, objecting or erasure of your personal information

 To exercise your right to rectify, restrict, object or erase the personal information Cyjax holds about you, please contact us at firstname.lastname@example.org.

-A ‘cease processing request’ will be acknowledged immediately with an automatic email response stating that Cyjax intends to comply with the request.
+A ‘cease processing request’ from an individual will be acknowledged immediately with an automatic email response stating that Cyjax intends to comply with the request.